cybaka520/applemusic-like-lyrics-page/README.md

 <div align=center>

-A lyric player component library aims to look similar to iPad version of Apple Music.
-Also with[ DOM](./packages/core/README.md),[ React ](./packages/react/README.md)and[ Vue ](./packages/react/README.md)bindings.
-[Also there's a local player based on it!](./packages/player/README.md)
+A lyric player component library that aims to look similar to iPad version of Apple Music.
+With [DOM](./packages/core/README.md), [React](./packages/react/README.md) and [Vue](./packages/vue/README.md) bindings.
+[Also there's a standalone player based on it!](./packages/player/README.md)

-This's maybe the most like iPad Apple Music style lyric page you've seen in frontend.
+This is perhaps the most iPad Apple Music-like lyric page you've seen in frontend.

-Although the goal of this project is not to imitate it completely, it will polish some details better to be better than currently the best lyric players.
+Although the goal of this project is not to imitate it completely, it will polish some details to be better than the current best lyric players.

 **—— AMLL Series Projects ——**